NickCH-K/jtd-remote/p-value.md

 # Common incorrect definitions

 These are common ways that people talk about p-values.
-None of them are accurate.
+None of them is accurate.
 They are accompanied by very brief explanations of why they are not accurate.

 * ❌ A *Explanation*
 * ❌ B *Explanation*